semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 - after clicking the date
 - or after clicking the "Apply" button (if there is one).

-"Apply" button is usually added to the dropdown when user needs to select date range or if the choice of the date affects some limitations in the interface.
+"Apply" button is usually added to the dropdown when user needs to select the range of dates or if the choice of the date affects some limitations in the interface.
+So you can add it to every type of date picker if needed.

 @## Date picker